29 September 2018 (10am to 5pm)

 In c1710 the family moved to their new mansion of Schawpark.
 A cottage was built against the south end of Sauchie House.
 The tower roof fell in c1858 and the bartizans (corner turrets) and gables collapsed c1890.
 Sauchie House was demolished in 1930 and the cottage soon afterwards.

-Clackmannanshire Heritage Trust and the Friends hope to raise funds to complete the excavation of the site, finish the restoration of Sauchie Tower, conserve Old Sauchie House and the surrounding landscape.
+Clackmannanshire Heritage Trust and the Friends are planning to raise funds to complete the excavation of the site, finish the restoration of Sauchie Tower, conserve the ruins of Sauchie House and reshape the surrounding landscape.

 Building Date: c1415/20 and 1631